 Race/Ethnicity Gender Enrollment 2021-2022

 African American Female 3

 Male -

 American Indian/Alaskan Native Female -

 Male -

 Asian Female 3

 Male 1

 Hispanic Female 5

 Male 2

 Non-Resident Alien Female 3

 Male 1

 Not Reported Female 2

 Male -

 Two or More Female 4

 Male 1

 White Female 38

 Male 10

-Total and the second second 73
+Total Silver State 73

 We do not anticipate any negative impact on race and gender profiles for the program.
 UWF is in the process of updating its Diversity Plan 2018-2022 which has a goal to improve recruitment, retention, and graduation rates of students from underrepresented populations which includes outreach within the region to potential students from these underrepresented populations.
-UWF is also committed to maintaining access to highimpact learning practices for students from these populations once they are admitted to the university and to the program.
+UWF is also committed to maintaining access to high-impact learning practices for students from these populations once they are admitted to the university and to the program.

-Required Signatures

-Kotie Connor 07/27/2022

-Requestommiliator Date

-DocuSigned by:

-David Bellar 07/27/2022

-Signature of College Dean Date

-DocuSigned by:

-Gregory Tomso 07/27/2022

-Signature of Campus EO Officer Date

-Michelle Williams for George Ellenberg 07/27/2022

-Signature of Provost Date

-Signature of Chair of the Board of Trustees

-September 15, 2022
+Required Signatures DocuSigned by: Katie Connor 07/27/2022 Requestor/Initiator Date DocuSigned by: David Bellar 07/27/2022 Signature of College Dean Date Gregory Tomso 07/27/2022 Signature of Campus EO Officer Date Michelle Williams 07/27/2022 for George Ellenberg Signature of Provost Date